 - Publish project in peer-reviewed outlet: additional 5 credits

 - Complete the STEP program for junior faculty: 10 credits

 - Complete the High-Impact Teaching program: 10 credits

 Faculty are also encouraged to contact the CTL Director to discuss other options for earning credit through professional development and community-building, such as attending teaching-related conferences or facilitating teaching discussions more locally (e.g., within a department or college).

 Academy applicants must change something in one of their courses by applying one or more ideas learned through a CTL event, and evaluate the impact of that change.
 They will then write a report that includes a description of the change, the impact on students, and a reflection by the instructor.
 This will be shared with the faculty member’s Chair/Director and Dean, as well as being posted on the CTL website.
 Potential applicants are strongly encouraged to discuss their project with the CTL Director before beginning.

 Benefits of membership:

 Aside from the intrinsic benefits associated with improving one’s teaching, members of the CTL Teaching Academy receive the following benefits:

 - Membership in the CTL Teaching Academy is a recognition of your commitment as an innovative educator and as such, can/should be included on your curriculum vitae and your RTP dossier.
 Capstone projects are also excellent stepping stones to contributing to the scholarship of teaching and learning;

-- New members will be inducted into the Academy at a gala reception for all members each spring;
+- New members will be inducted into the Academy at a gala reception;

 - Members receive first priority for certain CTL events and opportunities, including a faculty showcase specifically highlighting Academy members.
 Members will also have opportunities to give input about CTL activities.